 This post contains an affiliate link.

 I have decided that in addition to reviewing books, I’d also like to use this blog to review movie adaptations of books.
 To that end, Jane Eyre is my first movie review.
+If you’d like to know more about what I thought of the book, read my book review.
 I believe this is the second time that I’ve watched the version that features Michael Fassbender and Mia Wasikowska.
 I’m not going to give an extremely detailed breakdown of the movie and all the pros and cons.
 I prefer to talk lightly on whether or not I liked it, if there were any glaring errors, etc. I’d rather you come away with your own ideas from the movie, than be overly influenced by mine.

 There were a few bits that I noticed had been changed from the book, but I’ve come to expect that in screen adaptations.
 It doesn’t bother me too much.
 Unfortunately, there were some scenes left out that I think would have added to the story, but there may have been time constraints.
 One thing I thought was quite clever in this adaptation, was that Jane’s story alternated between present day (once she had left Thornfield), and her past (beginning with her childhood).
 I think that was an interesting way to tell the story.